-Customer service is about creating a great customer experience, whether you’re a managed service provider, a corporate IT department, or a small break/fix shop.
-Help your team members realize that they’re all customer service representatives, whether they’re an engineer, a technician, an account representative, a business manager, or anyone else in your organization.
-Make sure they know that you expect them to exceed customer expectations by solving their problems, being polite and courteous, and putting themselves in the customer’s position.
+Customer service is about creating an amazing customer experience, whether you’re a managed service provider, a corporate IT department, or a small break/fix shop.
+Help your entire team members realize that they each are a customer service representative, whether they’re an engineer, a technician, an account representative, a business manager, or anyone else in your company, Make sure they know that you expect them to go the extra mile and exceed customer expectations by solving their problems, being polite and courteous, and putting themselves in the customer’s position.

 The Principle of Competence

 Your ability to assist customers starts with your technical competence.
 You must have a sufficient level of competence to solve their problems quickly and permanently.

 If you’re an MSP owner, a CIO, or a help desk manager, insist that your technical team members get certified on the products they support.
 That ensures their product knowledge is current and accurate.
 It’s also a great selling point to your customers, whether external or internal.

 (To be clear, I’m not suggesting they get a “paper” certification in which they simply memorize questions to pass a test.
 This is about taking the certification process seriously by setting up a lab, working through exercises, and studying to gain a more thorough understanding of the technology.)

 Compassion is simply caring about the well-being of your fellow humans.
 Amazing customer service is a way of showing compassion.
 Effective customer service means you notice when your customer is frustrated, angry, or scared and you use kindness and patience to show you care.